PerryPerro/node-express-azure/README.md

 ## Running and Testing Locally:

-You can use these commandss to install, test, and run the app locally.
+You can use these commandssos to install, test, and run the app locally.
 (Not Required)

 ### Install